 But, if it can’t be changed, I proactively seek to change my attitude and perspective about the situation.

 - I remind myself that “this too shall pass.”
 Nothing lasts forever.

-- I (daily, hourly) choose to make the best of a tough situation.
+- Every day I choose to make the best of a tough situation.